Hodge theory on ALG$^*$ manifolds: Weighted analysis on ALG manifolds

-of order $\mathfrak{q}_0$: when $p=0$, the solutions are given by \eqref{e:Harmonic-function}; when $p=1$, the solutions are given by \eqref{e:Harmonic-type-I}, \eqref{e:Harmonic-type-II}, and their conjugates; when $p=2$, the solutions are combinations of \eqref{Expansion-2-form-self-dual} in the self-dual components, and \eqref{e:Harmonic-omega1}, \eqref{e:Harmonic-omega23-start}-\eqref{e:Harmonic-omega23-end} in the anti-self-dual components as well as their conjugates. \end{itemize} Our main result in this section is the following Fredholm package for the Hodge Laplacian on $\ALG^*$ manifolds with respect to the weighted Sobolev norms. \begin{proposition} Let $(X, g)$ be an $\ALG^*_{\nu}$-$\Gamma$ manifold of order $\mathfrak{n} > 0$.
+Our main result in this section is the following Fredholm package for the Hodge Laplacian on $\ALG^*$ manifolds with respect to the weighted Sobolev norms. \begin{proposition} Let $(X, g)$ be an $\ALG^*_{\nu}$-$\Gamma$ manifold of order $\mathfrak{n} > 0$.
 Then the following properties hold. \begin{enumerate}

 \item For any $\mu \in \dR\setminus\ZZ$ and $k\in\dN_0$, there exist constants $R(X,\mu)>0$ and $C(X, \mu, k)>0$ such that for any $p$-form $\omega\in W^{k+2,2}_\mu(X)$,

 \item For any $\mu \in\dR\setminus \ZZ$ and $k\in\dN_0$, the operator